Jonathan Kesselman

 Jonathan Kesselman (born 1974) is an American film director, screenwriter, and producer, who first gained notice as the writer and director of The Hebrew Hammer (2003).

 Early life

 Kesselman grew up in the San Fernando Valley in Los Angeles.
-He graduated from the University of Colorado with a degree in psychology, and then spent a few years working as an information systems consultant.
+He graduated from the University of Colorado Boulder with a degree in psychology, and then spent a few years working as an information systems consultant.
 He studied film at the University of Southern California School of Cinematic Arts, graduating in 2001 with a master's degree in film production.

 Career

 The Hebrew Hammer

 While at USC, Kesselman wrote and directed a short film version of The Hebrew Hammer, which screened at the 2000 Austin Film Festival.
 In 2001, ContentFilm offered to finance a feature film version, with Edward R. Pressman and John Schmidt on board as executive producers.

 Kesselman wrote and directed The Hebrew Hammer, a "Jewxploitation" send-up of Blaxploitation and superhero films, starring Adam Goldberg as Mordechai Jefferson Carver, an Orthodox Jew on a quest to save Hanukkah from Santa Claus's evil son.
 It also stars Andy Dick, Mario Van Peebles, Nora Dunn, Peter Coyote, and Judy Greer, and has a cameo from Melvin Van Peebles reprising his role as Sweetback from Sweet Sweetback's Baadasssss Song (1971).
 It premiered at the 2003 Sundance Film Festival, had its television premiere on Comedy Central on December 8, 2003, and opened theatrically on December 19, 2003.
 It aired exclusively on Comedy Central for five years after its theatrical release, and is generally considered to be a cult film.

 In 2005, Kesselman and Goldberg started discussing a sequel to The Hebrew Hammer, and Kesselman wrote the first draft of the script.
 In 2013, Kesselman and Goldberg first announced the sequel publicly.
 In The Hebrew Hammer vs. Hitler, the Hebrew Hammer comes out of retirement to combat racism, sexism, and anti-Semitism after an infomercial star becomes president of the US.